sequentialread/threshold/README.md

 I have a few requirements for this system.

 * It should be 100% automatable.
-It is intended to be used in a situation where it is unreasonable to ask the user to configure thier router, for example, they don't know how, they don't want to, or they are not allowed to (For example they live in a dorm where the University manages the network).
+It is intended to be used in a situation where it is unreasonable to ask the user to perform any sort of advanced manual configuration.
 * Users have control over their own data.
-We do not entrust cloud providers or 3rd parties with our data, TLS keys/certificates, etc. In terms of every day usage, this is a TLS connection from an internet user directly to the self-hoster's computer.
-It is opaque to the cloud provider.
+We do not entrust cloud providers or 3rd parties with our data, even those who are hosting our threshold server.
+TLS keys/certificates, security-relevant configurations, etc only exist on the user-controlled computer.
+The cloud provider doesn't get access to any information or capability beyond what the user's ISP (Internet Service Provider) would normally have.
-  * If the cloud provider wants to launch a Man in the Middle attack, even if they could secretly obtain a trusted cert to use, it will not be easy to hide from the user as long as the user (or software that they installed) is anticipating it.
+  * If the cloud provider wants to launch a Man in the Middle attack against the threshold user, they will run into the same problems that an ISP would.
 * It should support Failover/High Avaliability of services.
-Therefore, it needs to be able to have multiple tunnel clients connected at once, which can be hot-swapped via a Management API.
+Therefore, it needs to be able to have multiple tunnel clients connected at once, which can be hot-swapped via a management API.

 ### What did you add on top of the koding/tunnel package?